-These optional accessories allow for easy use of the auxiliary port of the scientific cameras.
+These optional accessories allow for easy use of the auxiliary port of our scientific CCD, CMOS, and Quantalux[TM] sCMOS cameras.
 These items should be considered when it is necessary to externally trigger the camera, to monitor camera performance with an oscilloscope, or for simultaneous control of the camera with other instruments.